 Major Causes of Truck Accidents

 Fatal tractor-trailer accidents cost Americans more than $20 billion each year, $13.1 billion of which is the cost associated with loss of quality of life.
-However, even if an accident does not result in a loss of a life, truck accidents are still devastating and traumatic events.
+However, even if an accident does not result in a loss of life, truck accidents are still devastating and traumatic events.
 Some of the leading causes of these accidents on our roads include:

-- Hazardous materials – If the above accident demonstrates anything, it is that not only are trucks and other commercial vehicles dangerous because of their size, weight, and because of dangerous drivers, but also because of the materials they may be transporting.
+If the above accident demonstrates anything, it is that not only are trucks and other commercial vehicles dangerous because of their size, weight, and because of dangerous drivers, but also because of the materials they may be transporting.

-- Drug or alcohol abuse – Drug and alcohol use is never advised when operating a motor vehicle of any size.
+Drug and alcohol use is never advised when operating a motor vehicle of any size.
 However, according to the Federal Motor Carrier Safety Administration in over a quarter of all truck accidents, trace amounts of either alcohol or illicit drugs were found.

-What Payments can I Receive from an Accident Claim?
+What Payments Can I Receive from an Accident Claim?

 According to a study conducted by the United States Department of Transportation, there are nearly half a million accidents involving a truck that weighs 10,000 pounds or more every year.
 Because of the vast differences in size and weight, a staggering 98 percent of all injuries and fatalities from a truck crash are sustained by the passenger vehicle.